Akshaymathur20/Akshaymathur20/README.md

   - 🤔 I’m looking for opportunities in internships or full-time roles as a developer and am open to working on open-source and real-life projects.<br>
   - 💬 Feel free to ask me about Development, DSA, and Java.<br>
-  Other than technical, I follow social media handling, photo editing, cricket, photography, and history.
 </p>

 ###